-In execution of these pre-concerted plans, before going to the airport, the accused met his two friends in a house in Belgium and while there AGBOOLA REMILEKUN KAMORUDEEN agreed to insert, and actually inserted forty -two (42) capsules in his body (through his mouth).
-These forty-two capsules were filled with the illegal drug cocaine.
+In execution of these pre-concerted plans, before going to the airport, BUNCH ONYEMACHI NNAKA met Alex in Brussels and while there the accused agreed to insert, and actually inserted one hundred (100) capsules in his body (through his mouth).
+These one hundred capsules were filled with the illegal drug heroin.

-On the 22nd August 2008, the accused boarded the flight Air Malta KM 421 leaving from Brussels, Belgium destination Malta, carrying inside his body these forty-two capsules filled with the drug cocaine.
-On this date the accused arrived in the Maltese Islands carrying in his body these forty -two capsules filled with drugs.
+On the 1st September 2009, BUNCH ONYEMACHI NNAKA boarded the Air Malta flight KM 421 leaving from Brussels destination Malta, carrying these one hundred capsules filled with the drug heroin.
+On this date the accused arrived in the Maltese Islands carrying in his body these one hundred capsules filled with drug heroin.

-AGBOOLA REMILEKUN KAMORUDEEN was not authorized to be in possession of or import such dangerous drugs in terms of Law.
+BUNCH ONYEMACHI NNAKA was not authorized to be in possession of or to import such dangerous drugs in terms of Law.

-However before AGBOOLA REMILEKUN KAMORUDEEN managed to leave the Malta International Airport towards his destination in Malta he was stopped by the Police, who managed to intervene in due time before this amount of drugs managed to reach its intended final destination in the Maltese Islands to the respective consignee of the said drugs.
-The Police Drug Squad, due to the suspicious behavior of the accused, affected a search on the person of the accused and in his luggage but nothing illegal was found.
-Later, the Police invited AGBOOLA REMILEKUN KAMORUDEEN to submit himself to an x-ray of his abdomen at the Mater Dei Hospital.
-Following this examination, it transpired that AGBOOLA REMILEKUN KAMORUDEEN was carrying inside his body forty-two capsules.
-These forty-two capsules were filled with circa 497.2 grams of the drug cocaine with its purity calculated at 45% (as determined later by the Court appointed expert).
+However, before the accused managed to leave the Malta International Airport towards his destination in Malta, he was stopped by the Customs Officials, who managed to intervene in due time before this amount of drugs managed to reach its intended final destination in the Maltese Islands to the respective consignee of the said drugs.
+The Customs Officers at the Malta International Airport affected a search on the person of BUNCH ONYEMACHI NNAKA due to his suspicious behavior and subsequently they decided to inform the Malta Police Force.
+The Malta Police Force invited the accused to submit himself to an x-ray of his abdomen at the Mater Dei Hospital.
+Following this examination, it transpired that the accused was carrying inside his body one hundred capsules.
+These capsules were filled with circa 985.98 grams of the drug heroin with its purity calculated at 41%, (as determined later by the Court appointed expert).
 This consignment of drugs was the subject matter of the abovementioned conspiracy.
-The total street value of these drugs as determined by the Court appointed expert ranges from thirty-three thousand three hundred and twelve Euros and four cents (€33,312.4) to fifty-two thousand one hundred and six Euros and fifty six cents (€ 52, 106.
-56).
+The total street value of this drug as determined by the Court expert was of around forty five thousand and three hundred Euros (45,300)

-The drug cocaine is scheduled as per Part 1 of the First Schedule of the Dangerous Drugs Ordinance;
+The drug heroin is scheduled as per Part 1 of the First Schedule of the Dangerous Drugs Ordinance;

-By committing the abovementioned acts with criminal intent, AGBOOLA REMILEKUN KAMORUDEEN rendered himself guilty of conspiracy to trafficking in dangerous drugs (cocaine) in breach of the provisions of the Dangerous Drugs Ordinance, Chapter 101 of the Laws of Malta.
+By committing the abovementioned acts with criminal intent, BUNCH ONYEMACHI NNAKA rendered himself guilty of conspiracy to trafficking in the dangerous drug heroin in breach of the provisions of the Dangerous Drugs Ordinance, Chapter 101 of the Laws of Malta.